 In China, holders of computer software copyrights enjoy protections under the Copyright Law.
-Various regulations relating to the protection of software copyrights in China have promulgated, including Copyright Law of the PRC which was promulgated in 1990 and amended in 2001 and February 2010 and the Regulation for the Implementation of the Copyright Law of the PRC which came into effect in September 2002 and was amended in January 2011 and further amended in January 2013.
-Additionally, the Measures for Administrative Protection of Internet Copyright which was jointly issued by National Copyright Administration of the PRC and the MIIT in April 2005.
+Various regulations relating to the protection of software copyrights in China have promulgated, including Copyright Law of the PRC which was promulgated in 1990 and amended in 2001, 2010 and 2020, and the Regulation for the Implementation of the Copyright Law of the PRC which came into effect in September 2002 and was amended in January 2011 and further amended in January 2013.
+Additionally, the Computer Software Protection Regulations which was issued by State Council on June 6, 1991 and amended in 2001, 2011 and 2013.
 Under these regulations, computer software that is independently developed and exists in a physical form is protected, and software copyright owners may license or transfer their software copyrights to others.
 Registration of software copyrights, exclusive licensing and transfer contracts with the Copyright Protection Center of China or its local branches is encouraged.
-Such registration is not mandatory under the PRC law, but can enhance the protections available to the registered copyrights holders.
-In 2002, in order to further implement the Computer Software Protection Regulations promulgated by the State Council on December 20, 2001, as amended in 2013, the National Copyright Administration of the PRC issued the Computer Software Copyright Registration Procedures, which apply to software copyright registration, license contract registration and transfer contract registration.
-In compliance with, and in order to take advantage of, the above rules, we had registered 14 computer software copyrights as of December 31, 2020.
+Such registration is not mandatory under the PRC laws, but can enhance the protections available to the registered copyrights holders.
+In 2002, in order to further implement the Computer Software Protection Regulations, the National Copyright Administration of the PRC issued the Computer Software Copyright Registration Procedures, which apply to software copyright registration, license contract registration and transfer contract registration.
+In compliance with, and in order to take advantage of, the above rules, we had registered 14 computer software copyrights as of December 31, 2021.